RubyGe/microsoft-cognitive-text-recognition/README.md

 ## Text in an asset search portal quick prototype

 ## B/E
-1. Create a DB with assets urls and their cognitive metadata fields, plus other fields such as date created, file size, file type, etc. as metadata.
+1. Create a DB with image urls and cognitive text metadata fields, plus other metadata fields such as date created, file size, file type, etc.
-2. Run a script that grabs the directory of assets, run them against the cognitive data service, grab text info and parse JSON text info into a searchable format.
+2. Run a script that grabs the urls of assets, run them against the cognitive data service, parse json info cognitive text metadata
+3. Update the database cognitive_text field with the metadata generated
-3. Perform a search in the DB and return the assets that suppose to show up.
+3. Perform a search in the DB and test if the right assets show up

 Test how effective the prototye is in performing certain types of tasks.